 Ah, proper morality!
 Love one another only within the sacred bonds of matrimony!
 A sacrament of the traders in the Temple!
 Virginity as an asset to be traded for social status: a vulgar contract of sale!
 That was the real prostitution, ugly, hypocritical insidious and sordid!
 Respectable girls bartered their body against a name, a coach, some clothes, a castle: they called that love, those high society types!
 True love, into which they retreated in order to deceive their own husbands, (that ignoble word) in order to commit adultery (an ever more squalid one!).
 Alexandre was fighting to demolish all this and to restore things to their former beauty.
-If bered up the iron ladder.
-Arriving on deck, they tossed their kit into the hold and climbed down behind it.
+If Rose failed to believe and doubted him, if she failed to trust him in everything, on everything, then it meant that he had been mistaken about her.
+She was nothing but one of the vanquished.
+He was ready to pick up his hat and be off.